 [WARNING: This article contains subject matter that involves some of the worst crimes and is therefore disturbing.
 It is not recommended for children to read without parents reading it first.]

-Lack of attention towards human trafficking has makes this wound in society fester worse.
-An equal measure of judgement and compassion towards leads to an understanding around the problem.
+Lack of attention towards human trafficking makes this wound in society fester worse.
+An equal measure of judgement and compassion leads to an understanding around the problem.
 Analyzing the entire spectrum of behaviors around people being bad to one another in a manner that relates to human trafficking opens the discussion for what human trafficking is and what it isn’t.

 Recent Local Discussion Around Human Trafficking